 But research indicates that leveraging data and insights, both during and after treatment, can be incredibly effective at helping patients get better faster.
 For example, Dr. Ingrid Carlier’s meta-analysis of 45 mental health-related clinical trials showed that patients whose clinicians had access to measurement-based care got better faster in 65% of the cases, including all three of the clinical trials conducted during addiction treatment.

-This is where Vista Research Group is changing the game.
+This is Where Vista Research Group is Changing the Game

 Here at Vista, we use a number of personalized assessment tools to capture real time behavioral measures on disorders like anxiety, depression as well as how patients feel overall.
 Our trailblazing measurement-based care software allows clinicians to quickly identify and treat co-occurring disorders, spot patients who aren’t progressing as expected, and flag patients who are at risk of leaving treatment against medical advice.